-The subjects studied are :- German, Mathematics & Applied Maths,

-Engineering Drawing, Experimental Physics, Chemistry, Philosophy, Practical Engineering and Tutorials.

-Examinations and Other Requirements Students are required to:-

-- (a) Take the College examination at the end of the session. - (b) Take the G.C.E. at Advanced Level in Mathematics, Physics.
-They may also take the "A" Level examination in Technical Drawing and Applied Mathematics. - (c) Have a satisfactory attendance record in all subjects. - (d) Present laboratory notebooks and year's work to the satisfaction of the examiners. - (e) Complete the vacation training programme at the end of the year.
+The subjects studied are : Applied Mathematics, Mathematics, English, Physics, Chemistry, Engineering Drawing, Workshop Practice, Social Science and Physical Education.
+Examinations and Other Requirements Students are required to (a) take the College examinations at the end of the session; (b) take the G.C.E. examinations at "O" Level in Additional Pure Mathematics, Physics, Chemistry, Technical Drawing and English Language. (c) have a satisfactory attendance record in all subjects; (d) present laboratory notebooks and year's work to the satisfaction of the College authorities.
+Fee £15 per annum.